High volumes for long periods, overheating, driver malfunctions, and miss-treating your speakers will all cause your speakers to become blown.

 Ever dragged in a sample to chop, but it has awful pops and clicks when the sample begins and ends?

 These are common ways producers blow speakers.
-These clicks and pops should be running into volume limiters or manually turn down your monitors when removing or presuming there will be clicks and pops; they are very loud audio signals sent through your drivers, causing instant fatal damage to your beloved setup.
+These clicks and pops should be running into volume limiters or manually turning down your monitors when removing or presuming there will be clicks and pops; they are very loud audio signals sent through your drivers, causing instant fatal damage to your beloved setup.

 Another way these can occur is when turning on/off your setup.
-With your interface firing huge voltages to your speakers, you should always make sure to turn your audio interface on first when loading up your configuration; and then being the last thing turned off at the end of your session.
+With your interface firing huge voltages to your speakers, you should always make sure to turn your audio interface on first when loading up your configuration; and then be the last thing turned off at the end of your session.

 Why Do My Studio Monitors Buzz?